nicolaspearson/chatbot/backend/README.md

 ## Infrastructure

-- **Envoy** - An edge and service proxy that wraps all of the microservices.
-This is the central entrypoint into the application for external consumers.
 - **Chatbot DB** - This database is used by all of the microservices that need to access a central database.
 Each microservice must use it's own database schema.

-### Envoy

-Envoy is an L7 proxy and communication bus designed for large modern service oriented architectures.

 ### Chatbot DB